-7-10 days prior to tournament \$100.00 2-6 days prior to tournament \$150.00 0-1 day prior to tournament \$200.00 No show \$300.00
+7-10 days prior to tournament \$100.00

+2-6 days prior to tournament \$150.00

+0-1 day prior to tournament \$200.00

+No show \$300.00

-- (3) Penalized teams may appeal these penalties on the grounds of unavoidable accident or unforeseen circumstances as per Appeal Procedures. - (4) The Tournament Host is entitled to retain the tournament entry fee of any team which withdraws 4 weeks or less prior to the tournament.
+- (3) Penalized teams may appeal these penalties on the grounds of unavoidable accident or unforeseen circumstances as per Appeal Procedures. - (4) The Tournament Host is entitled to retain the tournament entry fee of any team which withdraws 4 weeks or less prior to the tournament. - (Q) The OWHA may sanction a tournament involving a non-member or private enterprise entity so long as the OWHA Association or Team obtaining the sanctioning is the official OWHA host and maintains a material involvement in the planning, operation and financial oversight of the tournament.
+A full financial report must be received in the OWHA office within sixty (60) days after the completion of the tournament.
+Such non-member or private enterprise entity must have in place and file with the OWHA appropriate and adequate insurance coverage for the duration of the tournament.

-RULE THREE

-Regional Playdowns and Provincial Championships
+RULE THREE Regional Playdowns and Provincial Championships